aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fieldtoc/bookmark_name/_index.md

 ﻿---
+title: FieldToc.bookmark_name property
+linktitle: bookmark_name property
-title: bookmark_name property
+articleTitle: bookmark_name property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets the name of the bookmark that marks the portion of the document used to build the table."
+description: "FieldToc.bookmark_name property.
+Gets or sets the name of the bookmark that marks the portion of the document used to build the table."
 type: docs
 weight: 20
 url: /python-net/aspose.words.fields/fieldtoc/bookmark_name/